zhullyb/monyhar/monyhar/codelabs/README.md

-# Chromium Codelab
+# Monyhar Codelab

-See the `cpp101/` directory for the Chromium C++ codelab, including example solutions.
+See the `cpp101/` directory for the Monyhar C++ codelab, including example solutions.

 ## Motivation

-The goal of this codelab is to introduce new Chromium developers to both the important design patterns and the style of code they can expect to become familiar with.
+The goal of this codelab is to introduce new Monyhar developers to both the important design patterns and the style of code they can expect to become familiar with.